-Banks unsecured: Accounts, deposits, certificates of deposit and senior unsecured bonds with banks and building societies, other than multilateral development banks.
+Banks and building societies unsecured: Accounts, deposits, certificates of deposit and senior unsecured bonds with banks and building societies, other than multilateral development banks.
 These investments are subject to the risk of credit loss via a bail-in should the regulator determine that the bank is failing or likely to fail.
-Where additional amounts received into our accounts with our own bankers are received too late in the day to make an investment the same day, the limit in table 6 will not apply as this does not count as an investment.
+Where additional amounts received into our accounts with our own bankers are received too late in the day to make an investment the same day, the limit in Table 6 will not apply as this does not count as an investment.

-Banks secured: Covered bonds, reverse repurchase agreements and other collateralised arrangements with banks and building societies.
+Banks and building societies secured: Covered bonds, reverse repurchase agreements and other collateralised arrangements with banks and building societies.
 These investments are secured on the bank's assets, which limits the potential losses in the unlikely event of insolvency, and means that they are exempt from bail-in.
 Where there is no investment specific credit rating, but the collateral upon which the investment is secured has a credit rating, the highest of the collateral credit rating and the counterparty credit rating will be used to determine cash and time limits.

 Government: Loans, bonds and bills issued or guaranteed by national governments, regional and local authorities and multilateral development banks.
 These investments are not subject to bail-in, and there is generally a lower risk of insolvency, although they are not zero risk.
-Investments with the UK Central Government may be made in unlimited amounts for up to 50 years.
+Investments with the UK Central Government are deemed to be zero credit risk due to its ability to create additional currency and therefore may be made in unlimited amounts for up to 50 years.